Massages aren’t just for “spa days.”

 A spa massage is a one-time visit for the express purpose of comfort and relaxation.
 At a spa, your massage therapist will not have access to your medical history, x-rays, or details about your injury.
-They are also limited on the techniques they can use, as most spas don’t have a doctor on-site.
-At the most, they may ask you a few questions about your body (whether you have any troublesome, sore, or painful areas, for example), but once your massage is over, your contract with them has ended.
+They are also limited on the massage techniques they can use, as most spas don’t have a doctor on-site.
+At the most, they may ask you a few questions about your body (whether you have any troublesome, sore, or painful areas, for example), but once your massage is over, your contact with them has ended.

-Rather than a one-time visit, you will likely have a series of visits that focus on treating a physical condition.
-Your medical massage might even be uncomfortable or painful, as the goal is to treat an underlying condition and alleviate pain in the long-term, rather than focus on short-term relaxation.
+Rather than a one-time visit, you will likely have a series of visits that focus on treating a physical medical condition.
+Your massage sessions might even be uncomfortable or painful, as the goal is to treat an underlying condition and alleviate pain in the long-term, rather than focus on short-term relaxation.

 Find Real Pain Relief

 What is medical massage?
 It’s your chance at a pain-free, more comfortable life.

 At Oviedo Chiropractic, your medical massage treatments are always monitored and explained by chiropractor and founder, Dr. Justin Cough.
 Dr. Cough believes in focusing on the body’s natural healing mechanisms and medical massage plays a critical role.